 - In South Louisiana we can receive approximately 80+ inches of rain per year.
 We do not close for rain and tours will continue.
 In a subtropical climate most times rain showers are heavy, but brief.
 The sun will come out soon.
 We do recommend that you be equipped with a poncho or umbrella or purchase them in the gift shop.
 We will pause tours during lightning or extremely strong winds as precaution to safety.
 During heavy rain, the guides will not "stand" in the rain, but it will be necessary to go quickly through the rain from one building to the next.
 While temperatures in January average 52º F (11º C), we have high humidity which makes the “feel-like” temperature much colder.
 Dress with warm jackets, gloves, hats & scarves as needed.

-- For the protection of our historic house & museum site and our collections, handbags and backpacks should not exceed 11 x 14 x 5 inches (28 cm x 36 cm x 8 cm).
+- For the protection of our historic house & museum site and our collections, handbags and backpacks are not allowed on the tour.
 This includes camera bags, diaper bags, etc. Tripods & Selfie sticks are PROHIBITED.
-Larger bags and motorcycle helmets may be checked in at the front desk.
+Backpacks and motorcycle helmets may be checked in at the front desk.
 Ask for a claim ticket.

 - Still photography for personal use is allowed during the tour.
 All photographs must be taken during the tour and guests are not allowed to go back onto the property for any photos.
 While still photography is allowed, video and or recording of any kind, using any electronic devices is PROHIBITED.
 Please contact us for commercial, engagement, bridal, high school senior or family photo shoots.